charlesread/sneakemail/README.md

-# Sneaker
+# Sneakemail

 Ever wonder how companies like _Constant Contact_ or _MailChimp_ track when somebody opens one of their emails?
-It's pretty neat, and _Sneaker_ effectively recreates it, although probably in a less robust way.
+It's pretty neat, and _Sneakemail_ effectively recreates it, although probably in a less robust way.

-Nevertheless, _Sneaker_ will allow you to send emails and know when those emails have been opened.
+Nevertheless, _Sneakemail_ will allow you to send emails and know when those emails have been opened.

 ## Moving Parts

-_Sneaker_ consists of an **API** and a [soon to come] **UI**.
+_Sneakemail_ consists of an **API** and a [soon to come] **UI**.

 ### API

 The API uses _Hapi_, to handle the endpoints, and _nodemailer_, to send emails.
 During configuration you have direct access to both of these modules, so you can manipulate them however you lke.

-By default, the _Sneaker_ API will create the two endpoints:
+By default, the _Sneakemail_ API will create the two endpoints:

 #### `/email [POST]`